On $(t,r)$ broadcast domination of certain grid graphs: Open Problems

 \begin{definition} A \textbf{path decomposition} of a graph $G$ is a collection $\Psi$ of edge-disjoint subgraphs $H_1, H_2, ...,H_k$ of $G$ such that every edge of $G$ belongs to exactly one $H_i$, and that every $H_i$ is a path. \end{definition}

 \begin{corollary} Let $\Psi$ be a path decomposition of a tree $T$, with $\Psi = \{H_1, H_2, \ldots, H_n\}$.
 Then \end{corollary} \begin{proof}

 Let $T$ be a tree with path decomposition $\Psi = \{H_1, H_2, H_3, ...,H_n\}$.
-Note that by Theorem \ref{thm:trpath} each path $H_i \in \Psi$ has a minimal $(t, r)$ broadcast domination set.
-By placing such a minimal $(t,r)$ broadcast domination set on each path in $\Psi$, we are able to produce a $(t,r)$ broadcast domination set for $T$ (although not necessarily minimal).
+Note that by Theorem \ref{thm:trpath} each path $H_i \in \Psi$ has a minimum $(t, r)$ broadcast domination set.
+By placing such a minimum $(t,r)$ broadcast domination set on each path in $\Psi$, we are able to produce a $(t,r)$ broadcast domination set for $T$ (although not necessarily minimum).
 Thus, we have that

 \end{proof}

 Just as for cycles, it remains open whether this upper bound can be improved.

 \begin{question} Given a tree $T$.
 Can the upper bound given by Corollary \ref{cor:treedecomp} be improved? \end{question}